 The most important aspect of choosing pool salt is impurity levels—that is, minerals and metals contained in the salt.
 If you dump salt full of impurities into your pool water, you’ll spend time and money fighting imbalances, metals, or calcium carbonate buildup.

 The salt’s purity is usually displayed on product packages as a percentage.
 Choose a high-quality pool-grade salt to avoid problems.
 Also make sure you’re using enough salt for your pool’s volume to maintain a level of 3,200 ppm (parts per million).
-If you’re not sure how much you need, this chart will help you:

 A Final Note About Potential Concerns